braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_insights.md

 > Learn how to how to use, interpret, and share Segment Insights.

-Segment Insights allows you to quickly see how one segment is performing compared to another across a set of pre-selected KPIs.
+Segment Insights shows you how one segment is performing compared to another across a set of pre-selected KPIs.

 ## Viewing Segment Insights